MeghnaB12/speech-deepfake-detection/README.md

 ### 2. Dataset

 This model was trained on the Multilingual Indian Speech Data dataset as part of a university challenge.
 Due to privacy and access restrictions, the dataset is not publicly available and is not included in this repository.

-Therefore, the train.py and inference.py scripts cannot be run without access to the original data.
+Therefore, the notebook cannot be run to train the model or perform inference without access to the original data.

 ### 3. Notebook Review

 The indic_deepfake.ipynb notebook contains the full, end-to-end code for the methodology, including:

-Data preprocessing functions
+* Data preprocessing functions

-The FakeVoiceDataset class
+* The FakeVoiceDataset class

-Model definition (Vision Transformer)
+* Model definition (Vision Transformer)

-The complete training and validation loop
+* The complete training and validation loop

 This notebook can be reviewed to understand the complete logic, but it cannot be executed without the original dataset.